Woodlands Speaks - Adwick-le-Street, Woodlands Estate

 Key points

-• The partnership secured the Woodlands Library lease for the local community, providing a space for activities and employment support.
+• The partnership and a team of volunteers ran the Woodlands Library, providing a popular space where residents accessed activities, services, and employment support.

-• A skate park in the centre of the village was constructed following extensive consultation with local young people.
+• A new skate park was created in the centre of the village, following extensive consultation with young residents.

 About the Big Local area

-Woodlands Speaks Big Local was a large area covering Woodlands, a village on the north-west outskirts of Doncaster that was home to 7,646 residents in 2021 (ONS, 2022a).
-A former mining community, the boundary included four housing estates, the majority of which were originally either council or colliery owned.
-A busy dual-carriageway through the middle of the village created a physical division between communities, who lived on one side or the other, with separate amenities.
+Woodlands Speaks Big Local was a large area covering Woodlands, a village on the northwest outskirts of Doncaster that was home to 7,646 residents in 2021 (ONS, 2022a).
+A former mining community, the boundary included four housing estates, the majority of which were originally council or colliery owned.
+A busy dual carriageway through the middle of the village created a physical division between communities on each side, with separate amenities.

 The cost of travel between Woodlands and Doncaster had led to residents feeling detached from the city as the main employment centre, as well as from newer distribution and warehousing centres located at the nearby A1 junction.
-Youth unemployment was at 11 per cent (compared to Yorkshire and the Humber overall at just over six per cent) (DWP, 2024a; 2024b), and residents economically inactive due to sickness or ill health was higher than the regional average at seven per cent (ONS, 2022b).
+Youth unemployment was at 11 per cent (compared to Yorkshire and the Humber overall at just over six per cent) (DWP, 2024a; 2024b).
+Residents that were economically inactive due to sickness or ill health was higher than the regional average, at seven per cent (ONS, 2022b).

 How the Big Local area approached delivery

-Woodlands Speaks Big Local partnership formed in 2012, bringing together members of several local voluntary groups, including local tenants and a church group.
-The partnership’s vision for the area was developed through community consultation on how Woodlands could become a better place to live.
-Training led by expert community participation consultants enabled partnership members to attend local events as researchers.
-They heard a range of resident priorities and desires, including: for Woodlands to become cleaner and more attractive; for local people to develop skills and confidence to achieve their goals; for an active community motivated by pride in the village and its heritage; and for young people to be supported to realise their potential.
+The Woodlands Speaks Big Local partnership formed in 2012, bringing together members of several local voluntary groups, including local tenant’s associations and a church group.
+Following training by expert community participation consultants, partnership members attended local events as researchers to understand what was important to the community.
+The community wanted Woodlands to become cleaner and more attractive, and for residents to have access to employment, training, and other opportunities to achieve their goals.
+They also wanted more activities and support for young people, and for a more active community that was motivated by pride in the village and its heritage.

 We represent the community of Woodlands and provide a strong community voice.
 We always do our research, and we don’t give in!”